yberreby/yberreby.github.io/content/posts/2025-11-25-strangedraw/index.md

   <img src="./bourke_o.jpg"  style="flex:0 0 49%; height:20vh; object-fit:contain; display:block;" />
 </div>

 I've toyed with a few ways to bend chaos to my bidding.
-This includes allowing particles to evolve in their original Euclidean space, in order to preserve the richness of the chosen attractor's dynamics, while subjecting that space to a diffeomorphism in order to warp it such that the attractor's density matches that of the desired shape (typically binary: maximized in "filled" regions, and 0 elsewhere).
+This includes allowing particles to evolve in their original Euclidean space, in order to preserve the richness of the chosen attractor's dynamics, while subjecting that space to a diffeomorphism that warps it such that the attractor's density matches that of the desired shape (typically binary: maximized in "filled" regions, and 0 elsewhere).
 That "works", but the results don't necessarily look as good as one would expect.
 It also tends to be a little slow, as one needs to learn the diffeomorphism (which can be done by training a small MLP on the fly).

-There is a more direct yet effective way to blend chaos and order: using gradient-based optimization on the particles' state vector.
+There is a more direct and effective way to blend chaos and order: using gradient-based optimization on the particles' state vector.
 In particular, minimizing a loss based on a [Sliced Wasserstein Distance](https://pythonot.github.io/auto_examples/sliced-wasserstein/plot_variance.html) can push the empirical distribution formed by the particles (each of which can be seen as a realization of a random variable over the 2D plane) to match the distribution defined by some target shape.

 Here, the "sliced" aspect of SWD is meant to keep things fast enough to run in real-time; the \\( \mathcal{O}(n^2)\\) complexity of pairwise computation hits you really fast with 1,000-100,000 particles.

 A key advantage of using gradient-based optimization on top of the original dynamics is that it's very easy to keep things looking _interesting_, and play around with the relative strength of the forces acting on the particles.
-It also feels very natural, when one remembers that the continuous analog of gradient descent, [gradient flow](https://rbcborealis.com/research-blogs/gradient-flow/#Gradient_flow), _is_ a dynamical system, just like the one that produces the original attractor.[^0]
+It also feels very natural when one remembers that the continuous analog of gradient descent, [gradient flow](https://rbcborealis.com/research-blogs/gradient-flow/#Gradient_flow), _is_ a dynamical system, just like the one that produces the original attractor.[^0]

-At first, I just tried to use this idea (with a few other loss terms, such as using a [signed distance field](https://en.wikipedia.org/wiki/Signed_distance_function) to penalize the distance to the shape's boundary; this turns out to be unnecessary) to reshape the particles into an "O".
+At first, I just tried to reshape the particles into an "O", with a few other loss terms such as using a [signed distance field](https://en.wikipedia.org/wiki/Signed_distance_function) to penalize the distance to the shape's boundary (this turns out to be unnecessary).
-My first attempts led to the discovery of very peculiar artifacts in extreme numerical regimes, which I turned into the following visualization (complete with audio - courtesy of [ElevenLabs](https://elevenlabs.io/)).
+My first attempts led to the discovery of very peculiar artifacts in extreme numerical regimes, which I turned into the following visualization (complete with audio—courtesy of [ElevenLabs](https://elevenlabs.io/)).

 <iframe width="560" height="315" src="https://www.youtube.com/embed/_p-ggQkcSC8?si=mUKhjaHYroxxzspR" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>